budavariam/traverse_facebook_galleries/README.md

 force_login | If `true` the login data will be requested, the password will have to be written in secretly.
 If `false` then the provided cookies will be used to authenticate the requests, but when no cookies are provided, then the user will be forced to sign in. save_image_index | If set to `true`, then save images by their appearance order by adding a number before their names. destination_dir | The destination directory of the result.
 Should be empty.
-The string does not need to contain a slash in the end.
+The string does not need to contain a slash in the end. unique_galleries | If `true`, add timestamp to the start of the gallery folder name.
+Without this there is no guarantee that two galleries will be saved with different names.

 ## Result